 The Lexus RX has been standard-issue equipment in mid- to upper-middle class neighborhoods.
 It's surprising that it wasn't sold with an HOA and membership dues.

-The jellybean-on-wheels meme is gone, and the Lexus RX has a jet-inspired roofline and a crazy amount of detail, by old Lexus standards.
+The jellybean-on-wheels meme is gone, and the Lexus RX has a jet-inspired roofline (though the RX L has a more upright rear window) and a crazy amount of detail, by old Lexus standards.
 Adventurous and sleek, it’s also unquiet to the eye, a constant visual interruption of itself.
 The cabin’s less so, but a couple of sweeping arcs and tony leather and wood trim pitch it to the architecture-as-lifestyle crowd without crowding out more casual users.